What is a PSD2?

 - Electronic Money Institution (EMI) License

-- Offer currency exchange services
+- Currency exchange services

 Advantages of Holding a PSD2

-- Operating with a PSD2 license provides clarity regarding regulatory compliance which reduces uncertainty and potential legal risks
+- Operating with a PSD2 license provides clarity regarding regulatory compliance, which reduces uncertainty and potential legal risks.

-- A PSD2 license can serve as a stepping stone for global expansion, as EU regulations and standards are recognized and valued worldwide
+- A PSD2 license can serve as a stepping stone for global expansion, as EU regulations and standards are recognized and valued worldwide.

 Payment Services Regulations in the EU

-- It’s also essential to maintain accurate records of customer transactions and communications for a minimum period of at least five years after the end of a business relationship or after the completion of a transaction
+- It’s also essential to maintain accurate records of customer transactions and communications for a minimum period of at least five years after the end of a business relationship or after the completion of a transaction.

-- Identifying and monitoring politically exposed persons (PEPs) is a must for every PSD2 licensee
+- Identifying and monitoring politically exposed persons (PEPs) is a must for every PSD2 licensee.

 Requirements for Applicants for a PSD2 License

-- Company registration certificate
+- Company Incorporation Certificate

-- Articles of Association
+- Memorandum of Association

-- Financial statements, including balance sheets, income statements, and cash flow statements
+- Financial statements: including balance sheets, income statements, and cash flow statements

 - Proof of professional indemnity insurance

-- Copies of passports of the key personnel and shareholders
+- Copies of the passports of key personnel and shareholders

 How to Apply for a PSD2 License?

-- Submitting the application form along with the documents to the regulatory authority
+3. Submission | Submit the application form along with the supporting documents to the regulator. |

 Ongoing Requirements for PSD2 License Holders